freeradical13/freeradical13.github.io/index.md

 [Gene Therapy][] is the insertion of genes into somatic cells to change their function.

-[Transgenes][] are similar but introduced into zygotes and the resulting organisms are called [Genetically Modified Organisms][] (GMOs).
+[Transgenes][] are similar to gene therapy but introduced into zygotes and the resulting organisms are called [Genetically Modified Organisms][] (GMOs).

 ### Evolution

 [Evolution][] is the change of gene frequencies in a population over time.
 These changes may occur due to gene mutation, sexual reproduction, gene duplication, etc.

-The theory of [natural selection][] is that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates, [artifical selection][] by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce, thus passing on their genotypes to offspring.
+The theory of [natural selection][] is that organisms that have characteristics best adapted for an environment (where the environment includes predators, selection by mates, [artifical selection][] by other species such as humans, etc.) are more likely to gather resources, survive, and reproduce (quantified as [Evolutionary Fitness][]), thus passing on their genotypes to offspring.
 These valuable traits are called [adaptations][].
-Evolutionary fitness is specifically reproductive success.

 [Genetic Drift][] is evolution of certain alleles over others due to random chance (the smaller the population, the more likely).
 One type of genetic drift is the [Founder Effect][] when a small part of a population becomes isolated from the larger population (e.g. on an island - this often also leads to the creation of multiple species, called [allopatric speciation][] as opposed to [sympatric speciation][] in the same geographical area).
 Another type of genetic drift is the [Bottleneck Effect][] where a population has a significant decline due to some bottleneck such as a fire.